 The progamic phase, the time between pollination and fertilization, is notably short, up to a mere 8 hours, as in at least some other aquatic angiosperms (including Nelumbo: see Williams et al. 2010).

-Dehiscence of the fruit of Nymphaeaoideae is by swelling of the mucilage inside it, whereupon the wall splits irregularly.
+Dehiscence of the fruit of Nymphaeoideae is by swelling of the mucilage inside it whereupon the wall splits irregularly.

-Chemistry, Morphology, etc. The root endodermis has a Casparian strip.
+Chemistry, Morphology, etc..
+The root endodermis has a Casparian strip.
 There are sometimes sclerenchymatous diaphragms in the pith.
-The vasculature of the stem is exceedingly complex, especially at the node, with peduncular complexes forming internally, however, basic stem structure is unlike that of monocotyledons; the primary xylem is mesarch (Weidlich 1980 and references); the vascular bundles were mesarch, the central xylem being mixed with phloem or not and there may be vascular tissue in the pith.
+The vasculature of the stem is exceedingly complex, especially at the node, with the peduncular complex and a root trace forming from the same axial bundles that supply the leaf (Weidlich 1976, 1980 and references); the vascular bundles were mesarch, the central xylem being mixed with phloem or not and there may be vascular tissue in the pith.
 E. L. Schneider et al. (2008, 2009) and Schneider and Carlquist (2009) discuss stem tracheids and root vessels, emphasizing the rather arbitrary distinction between vessels and tracheids; Carlquist (2012c) suggested that there were no vessels.
 The astrosclereids of Nuphar and Nymphaea, at least, have calcium oxalate crystals in the walls (Fink 1991).
-Stipules may be adaxial and bicarinate or paired and lateral.

 In both Nuphar and Nymphaea flowers and even branches may replace leaves in the genetic spiral, and they are certainly not simply axillary (e.g. Cutter 1957a, b; Groß et al. 2006).
-Cutter (1957b) noted that the leaf apparently subtending the flower of Nuphar was in fact born on the flower stalk; if a prophyll, it should be noted that it is abaxial in position; for more discussion as to whether or not Nuphar has bracts, see E. L. Schneider et al. (2003).
+Cutter (1957b) noted that the leaf apparently subtending the flower of Nuphar was in fact borne on the flower stalk; if a prophyll, it should be noted that it is abaxial in position; for more discussion as to whether or not Nuphar has bracts, see E. L. Schneider et al. (2003).